-Creating a milestone
+Creating a board

-- Name: The name of the milestone which will be used to reference it in different parts of the application.
+- Name: The name of the board which will be used to reference it in different parts of the application.
 If you are using some sort of agile iteration method, this could be something like ‘Sprint 1’, or maybe a more classic version number like ‘v0.3.2’.

-Working with milestones
+Working with boards

 - Progress: The percentage of closed tasks vs the pending ones.